Package 'EDCimport'

 edc_cols_subjid, edc_cols_meta

-used in get_key_cols the name of the columns holding the subject id (default to c("ptno", "subjid")) and the CRF form name (default to c("crfname")).
+the name of the columns holding the subject id (default to c("ptno", "subjid")) and the CRF form name (default to c("crfname")).
 It is case-insensitive.

 edc_cols_id, edc_cols_crfname